Emergency alerts, desks barricading doors, shoes abandoned in the grass: How the FSU mass shooting upended the campus

 “There’s no words to sort of describe that feeling and that experience.”

-Another college campus – and thousands of students – are now scarred by the lasting trauma of gun violence, transforming the once-idyllic lawns, where students usually gather with books and coffee, into a dreadful reminder of where innocent lives were taken.
+Another college campus – and thousands of students – are now scarred by the lasting trauma of gun violence.

 Two weeks before the semester’s end, just as seniors were gearing up for graduation, two people were killed and five others injured when the suspect, a student at the university and the son of a local sheriff’s deputy, police said, opened fire.